 If Then

 The driver's safety belt is not The BeltMinder feature is activated -

-buckled approximately 5 the safety belt warning light
+buckled before the vehicle has the safety belt warning light

-seconds after the safety belt illuminates and the warning chime
+reached at least 5 km/h (3 illuminates and the warning chime

-warning light has turned off sounds for 6 seconds every 30
+mph) and 1-2 minutes have sounds for 6 seconds every 30

-and vehicle speed exceeds seconds, repeating for approximately
+elapsed since the ignition seconds, repeating for approximately

-8km/h (3 mph) 5 minutes or until safety belt is
+switch has been turned to 5 minutes or until safety belt is

-buckled.
+ON buckled.

 The driver's safety belt is The BeltMinder feature will not

 buckled while the safety belt activate.

 indicator light is illuminated

 and the safety belt warning

 chime is sounding

 The driver's safety belt is The BeltMinder feature will not

 buckled before the ignition activate.

 switch is turned to the ON

 position

-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$
+The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data)

-Reasons given Consider "Crashes are rare events" 36700 crashes occur every day.
-The more we drive, the more we are exposed to "rare" events, even for good drivers.
-1 in 4 of us will be seriously injured in a crash during our lifetime.
-"I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
-"Belts are uncomfortable" Ford designs its safety belts to enhance comfort.
-If you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
+Reasons given Consider

+"Crashes are rare events" 36700 crashes occur every day.
+The

+more we drive, the more we are

+exposed to "rare" events, even for

+good drivers.
+1 in 4 of us will be

+seriously injured in a crash during

+our lifetime.

+"I'm not going far" 3 of 4 fatal crashes occur within 25

+miles of home.

+"Belts are uncomfortable" We design our safety belts to enhance

+comfort.
+If you are uncomfortable -

+try different positions for the safety

+belt upper anchorage and seatback

+which should be as upright as

+possible; this can improve comfort.

+Reasons given Consider

 "I was in a hurry" Prime time for an accident.
-BeltMinder reminds us to take a few seconds to buckle up.
-"Seat belts don't work" Safety belts, when used properly, reduce risk of death to front seat occupants by 45% in cars, and by 60% in light trucks.
-"Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
-"Belts wrinkle my clothes" Possibly, but a serious crash can do much more than wrinkle your clothes, particularly if you are unbelted.

-Reasons given Consider
+BeltMinder reminds us to take a few

+seconds to buckle up.

+"Safety belts don't work" Safety belts, when used properly,

+reduce risk of death to front seat

+occupants by 45% in cars, and by

+60% in light trucks.

+"Traffic is light" Nearly 1 of 2 deaths occur in

+single-vehicle crashes, many when

+no other vehicles are around.

+"Belts wrinkle my clothes" Possibly, but a serious crash can do

+much more than wrinkle your clothes,

+particularly if you are unbelted.

 "The people I'm with don't Set the example, teen deaths occur 4

 wear belts" times more often in vehicles with

 TWO or MORE people.
 Children and

 younger brothers/sisters imitate

 behavior they see.

 "I have an air bag" Air bags offer greater protection when

 used with safety belts.
 Frontal airbags

 are not designed to inflate in rear and

 side crashes or rollovers.

 "I'd rather be thrown clear" Not a good idea.
 People who are

 ejected are 40 times more likely

 to DIE.
 Safety belts help prevent

 ejection, WE CAN'T "PICK OUR

 CRASH".